La Velo Francette is one of France's hottest cycle routes (and one of the most diverse and interesting). Here's a DIY itinerary for the route.

 Day 3: Niort to Parthenay

-A lovely ride stretch through Richard the Lionheart territory.
+A lovely ride stretches through Richard the Lionheart territory.
 Our route report is here.

 Day 4: Parthenay to Thouars